IRS Form 6251 Instructions

 This in-depth guide will walk you through IRS Form 6251, Alternative Minimum Tax-Individuals, and help you understand:

-• How AMT works
+• How the AMT calculation works

 • How tax planning can help you avoid AMT and lower your total tax bill